GangmingZhao/tb-attribute-weak-localization/README.md

 **Updating**: The medical dataset will be processed for publication.
 We will make it clearer as soon as possible.

+## Paper Title: Computer-aided Tuberculosis Diagnosis with Attribute Reasoning Assistance.

+This paper utilizes the attribute information to help Computer-aided Tuberculosis Diagnosis.
+The attribute information provides a strong medical domain knowledge for deep learning models.

 ## If you use this code for your research, please consider citing:

 ```